-We will write to you about the outcome of your application, following a decision by the Assistant Secretary.
+We will advise you of the outcome of your application, following a decision by the Assistant Secretary.
 If you are successful, you will be advised of any specific conditions attached to the grant.

 9.1 Feedback on your application

 Individual feedback will not be provided for this grant opportunity.